spencerwozniak/fishbot/README.md

 This pixel is white (`color == (255,255,255)`) when the rod is casted and is not white (`color != (255,255,255)`) when there is a fish caught.
 Therefore, we reel the rod in when the pixel is not white.

 ### Setting up pixel position
 Note that I have only tested this using Lunar Client on saicopvp.com.
 The pixel position may change with different computers, clients, or servers.
 To account for this, I have included a script (`pixel.py`) that will simulate the window that will be open when using the bot.
 It will take a screenshot of the window and ask for XY coordinates as input.
 This will save an image with a cyan pixel at the input position.
-As a general rule, start with `color = px[956,608]` and see where the cyan pixel is.
+As a general rule, start with `x = 956` and `y = 608` and see where the cyan pixel is.
 Adjust the coordinates according to the diagram below.

 <img src="images/coords.png" alt="coords" width="400"/>

+Once the cyan pixel is on white text, as shown in the zoomed in image above, you will need to change **line 71** of `main.py` according to the XY coordinates you used as input.

 ### Limitations
 - Depending on the server, the principle of detecting pixel color changes may not work.